Griffin-Group/vestacrystparser/_sources/file_format.md.txt

 Edit Data > Phase > Positioning

+Vesta Manual Section 7.1.

 - 1st row: Reference phase (0-indexed).
 The number in "Place (x,y,z) of this layer at (x,y,z) of layer..." minus 1.
 If `-1`, is the global coordinate system.
+The reference phase must be lower than the current phase.
 - 2nd row: x,y,z of this layer; x,y,z of reference layer.
+For layers (not global coordinates), the coordinates are in fractional coordinates.

 e.g.
 ```